 The following secrets are meant to help cultivate more love, creativity and joy in your life.
-They will help you change the focus of your internal reference point; changing it from “mind focused” (ego and its limitations) to “spirit focus” (true self) where freedom and happiness can be found and which is our birth right.
+They will help you change the focus of your internal reference point; changing it from “mind focused only” ( false ego and its limitations) to “spirit focus” (true self) where freedom and happiness can be found and which is our birth right.

-There is always a reason to be thankful: As I have said in previous blogs, the purpose of gratefulness is to connect you with your higher self which leads to a higher view of life.
+There is always a reason to be thankful: As I have said in previous articles, the purpose of gratefulness is to connect you with your higher self which leads to a higher view of life.
 You have the power to decide on what to focus your attention, keep in mind whatever you focus your attention on will manifest in your reality.
 This can be challenging at first.
-Personally I struggle when it comes to wounds not healed yet, but I also allow myself the room to fail from time to time at letting go of the hurt and anger which stops me from growth.
-I try to remind myself not to pay too much attention to negative situation/people and instead to retrain myself to focus on aspects that show love and harmony because those aspects will expand my life.
-Little by little I can see the benefits of this, and just like a mosaic fragments of happiness, of fullness, of positive events/people will merge into a complete image.
-This image will then replace the limited fearful images created by ego.
+Personally I struggle when it comes to wounds not healed yet but I also allow myself the room to fail from time to time at letting go of the hurt and anger which stops me from growth.
+I try to remind myself not to pay too much attention to mean spirited people and instead to retrain myself to focus on aspects that show love and harmony because those aspects will expand my life.
+Little by little I can see the benefits of this and just like a mosaic fragments of happiness, of fullness, of positive events/people will merge into a complete image.
+This image will then replace the limited fearful images created by false ego.

 Our soul loves all sides of us unconditionally: First thing we need to realize and accept is we are all dual.
 We all have light and darkness within us (with very few exceptions: Psycho killers / metaphysics believes that some people through choosing not to advance in life and learn their lessons,have given up their soul; they are empty).

-Our higher self/our soul loves us with both our darkness and our light, because it recognizes our darkness is but a something we need to transcend.
+Our higher self, our soul loves us with both our darkness and our light because it recognizes our darkness is but something we need to transcend.
 It recognizes our value, because it knows all is part of a bigger plan which is in place to develop the level of our consciousness.

 You are safe: Many of us live in a state of anxiety, feeling isolated and threatened by all potential danger of life.
-We live like this because we forgot that fear is but an illusion, and that our true self can never be hurt.
+We live like this because we forgot fear is but an illusion and our true self can never be hurt.
 “All fear is born of duality” is a phrase used through the ages by some of our most advanced teachers/sages.
-They tried to teach us to realize we are one with existence, when we have learned to accept this then we feel no fear because nothing can ever harm us.
-A good way of letting go of fears is to question your thoughts and opening your conscience.
+They tried to teach help us realize we are spirit, when we have learned to accept this then we feel no fear because nothing can ever harm us.
+A good way of letting go of fears is to question your thoughts which helps open your conscience.
 When you feel afraid, remind yourself you are safe even if you don’t believe it at that moment.
 Analyze what is happening to your body; what is your breathing doing, observe all of it, your behavior, your tone of voice.
-Then ask yourself this question “who is observing this?”…the observer my is your inner being, that silent loving center which exists independently and is external to your fears.
+Then ask yourself this question “who is observing this?”…the observer is your inner being, that silent loving center which exists independently and is external to your fears.
 The OBSERVER IS THE REAL YOU!.
 Learning to look at things that way will help you feel the fear without being paralyzed by it, fear will then be only an alteration/ a momentary lapse within your broad field of consciousness.
-Your field of consciousness is so broad, and FEAR IS SO SMALL IT CAN NOT HURT YOU.
+Your field of consciousness is so broad and FEAR IS SO SMALL IT CAN NOT HURT YOU.
 The observer is so stable it will help dissipate your fear and help you experience more of the real you; full of happiness and peace.

-Your life has a purpose: No matter how lost or confused we may feel, our life has a purpose; you are the ones that determines that purpose.
-The more we learn to listen to our soul/to the observer, our purpose manifests itself; unfolding in our daily life as part of a greater plan.
+Your life has a purpose: No matter how lost or confused we may feel, our life has a purpose; you are the ones who determines that purpose.
+The more we learn to listen to our soul/to the observer, the more we will discover our purpose is to be self; to simply be.
 The more we listen to the observer (the real you) the more connected we become with that plan, the more connected we become with the plan, the more it will manifest in our lives.
-If you want to be sure of your purpose I recommend spending time meditating, and engaging in other practices to expand your awareness.
+If you want to be sure of your purpose I recommend spending time meditating and engaging in other practices to expand your awareness.

 You are a co-creator: You are a co-creator with the universe and you have infinite energy at your disposal.
 The type of energy we invoke at any time depends on our own level of consciousness.
 Most people rely on ego energy otherwise called superficial energy.
 We all do this, the trick is in letting go of superficial energy.
-The ego easily falls prey to the illusion that the urge to achieve, anger, competitiveness, fear, etc are the only things that are real.
-Ego does this because it ignores the higher energies of love, compassion, fairness, truth.
+The ego easily falls prey to the illusion that the urge to achieve, anger, competitiveness, fear, etc are the only things that are real (then it become false ego) Ego does this because it ignores the higher energies of love, compassion, fairness, truth; unless we teach it.
 The road to happiness is subtle and with each step we achieve a new mental plane where new levels of energy become available to us.
 To have access to this creative power we need to reconnect with our true self/the observer.
 Our true self is the one that connect us with the fundamental energies within ourselves, which we have forgotten about but are not lost.
 It is then we become able to create with ease and enjoy the manifestation of our healthy desires.